-Decisions on material activities of VIGO Ventures ASI Sp. z o.o. require the unanimous consent of the parties sharing control.
+Decisions on material activities of VIGO WE Innovation Sp. z o.o. and VIGO Ventures ASI Sp. z o.o. require the unanimous consent of the parties sharing control.
 All investors jointly exercise control over the investees.
 They act collectively to manage significant activities.
 Therefore, no single investor controls the investee.
-In the opinion of the Company's Management Board, as at 30 April 2025, there was no change in one or more elements of the joint control over VIGO Ventures ASI Sp. z o.o.
+In the opinion of the Group's Management Board, as at 30 April 2025, there was no change in one or more elements of the joint control over VIGO WE Innovation Sp. z o. o. and VIGO Ventures ASI Sp. z o.o.

-3.4 Membership of the Company's Management Board and Supervisory Board
+3.4 Membership of the Group's Management Board and Supervisory Board